Product Post

 4. Gently push the shield onto the Arduino for a secure connection.

-5. Verify the power supply selection jumper on the shield is correctly set.
+5. Check the power supply jumper on the shield to ensure it is set correctly.

 6. Connect the motors to the shield’s motor terminals, considering polarity and wiring requirements.